×

 When we asked about emergency services, members in Nicaragua wrote:

 "Emergency services in Nicaragua are limited and vary in quality.
 In the event of an emergency, the best way to call for an ambulance is to dial 118, which is the national emergency number.
 Ambulances are often slow to arrive and may not be equipped with the necessary medical supplies.
-It is recommended to call a private ambulance service if possible," said one digital nomad in Nicaragua.
+It is recommended to call a private ambulance service if possible," explained one digital nomad living in Nicaragua.

 Will I need to travel to see a specialist?

 "My wife had critical care for atrial fibrillation at Hospital Vivian Pellas, and we were very satisfied with their service.
 However she ended up needing cardiac ablation, which they were not equipped to perform.
 We went to a Johns Hopkins related hospital in Panama for that procedure.
 Also very good care there (my granddaughter also had cardiac surgery there.)
 Hospital Vivian Pellas has a discount program for their services, not really "health insurance".
 We joined the discount program since we have needed their services periodically.
-We are in our early 70's - we previously had international health insurance, but premiums increased every year while in our 60's and it became excessively costly or unavailable when we turned 70," said a member in Managua.
+We are in our early 70's - we previously had international health insurance, but premiums increased every year while in our 60's and it became excessively costly or unavailable when we turned 70," said one foreigner in Managua.

 Are common prescription medications available in Nicaragua?